 Ron Smith (BA Hons) first started taking photographs as a teenager with a little Halina Paulette Electric around 1966.
 Before that as a child he made a pinhole camera out of cardboard which worked fine except it had no plates to go in it.

 Ron has been taking photos ever since, building his own home darkroom then concentrating on photography at Art College, making black and white prints.
 He still has a penchant for Black and White.

 Ron’s work covers both traditional scenic photography and more abstract works.
 In any case he sees the two pretty much as a merging, seeing always the weights of spaces and either trying to balance them or unbalancing them according to how he feels about the scene.

 Ron has been teaching photography for over 15 years – but is concentrating now on keeping the website pretty and and in reasonable working order.

 “This is my favourite time of all for taking photographs – every day becomes an adventure in seeing.”

-Ron and Lou are looking forward to meeting new photographers on the London PhotoTours.
+We look forward to meeting new photographers on our London PhotoTours.
 London is an exciting place to live and work and to photograph.
 There is an opportunity for creative capture of the modern and historic environment.